30th Annual Symposium

 The American Academy of Medical Acupuncture is planning a Symposium designed to meet an expressed need to explore the mechanisms of acupuncture from several different perspectives, and to examine current scientific research in the field of medical acupuncture.
-The Theme of this year's meeting: "Converging Networks in Medical Acupuncture.
-The Synergy of Science and Tradition."
 It will address topics suggested by practitioners and stresses many different approaches for addressing practical clinical problems.
 An emphasis on evidence-based scientific research is integrated with practical protocols for the serious clinician.
 Surveys and evaluations from previous symposia indicate that there is a desire for more information about acupuncture techniques that honor the rich history of Asian medicine as applied to the contemporary, Western medical practice.

 This conference will offer a multi-tiered approach for the understanding and clinical relevance of acupuncture in daily practice.
 It will expand our awareness of scientific research into the effects of acupuncture, and provide participants with information about different approaches for the treatment of common conditions seen in clinical practice.
 Clinicians will learn multi-faceted ways to tailor acupuncture treatments for their individual patients.
 This conference will focus on clinically relevant treatment approaches that can easily be integrated into clinical practice.